SilverStrings024/TrackedVideoPlayer/README.md

 ## **Ignore everything from here down** - because this isn't done and this file is a WIP
 ### Usage
+[ **NOTE** ] This will attempt to replace the `innerHtml` of the parent node of whatever element holds the onclick that will inject the player, please account for this in your page source code.

 To start, you'll need to do the normal thing and either clone the repo somewhere into your project then load player.js into your html

 Alternatively, you can do the following in your head tag